Skip to main content

 2. Does your state law adopt the federal Consumer Credit Protection Act (CCPA) income withholding limits?
 Please provide the statutory citation.

 Yes.
-15 AAC 125.540 - Calculation of monthly income withholding amount (c) Unless state or federal law requires a lesser percentage, an order to withhold and deliver issued by the agency under AS 25.27.062 or AS 25.27.250 may not exceed 40 percent of an obligor's net disposable earnings, as defined in 15 U.S.C.
+Calculation of monthly income withholding amount (c) Unless state or federal law requires a lesser percentage, an order to withhold and deliver issued by the agency under AS 25.27.062 or AS 25.27.250 may not exceed 40 percent of an obligor's net disposable earnings, as defined in 15 U.S.C.
 1672, unless the agency determines that there is good cause to increase the withholding amount.
 However, the withholding order may not exceed the percentages allowed under 15 U.S.C.
 1673(b).

 For Additional Information - exit disclaimer

-2.1.
-Does your state have policies or procedures allowing the agency to use lower limits than the CCPA?
+2.1 Does your state have policy or procedures allowing the agency to use lower limits than the CCPA?

 No.